mosharaf/eecs598/Assignments/Assignment1/README.md

 **Question 8.** Repeat using Alluxio (i.e., write the output of Task 1 to Alluxio and use that as input).
 How does the performance change?
 Briefly explain.

 **Question 9.** Re-ingest `enwiki-20110115-pages-articles_whole.xml` with block size 64MB.
-Repeat Question 6.
+Repeat Question 5 without killing one of the worker nodes.
 Report how much performance in terms of completion time changes.
 Briefly explain.

 ## Part 2: Spark Streaming